-History of the Nauvoo Gallery
+History of the Nauvoo Mercantile and Gallery

 The Nauvoo Gallery is located in the old Temple House Building in the Downtown Historic District of Nauvoo, Illinois.
 Recognized in the National Registry of Historic Places, the Temple House is among the city's early historic landmarks.
-The beginnings of the Temple House can be seen in this 1847 photo of the original Nauvoo Temple. (lower right) The building's name comes from its unique round-topped gothic windows, which were seen on the clock tower of the original Nauvoo Temple.
+The beginnings of the Temple House can be seen in this 1847 photo of the original Nauvoo Temple. (picture at lower right) The building's name comes from its unique round-topped gothic windows, which were seen on the clock tower of the original Nauvoo Temple.
 These original windows are still in the Gallery today.